 Keep Uniform Rules

 It might seem impossible to provide equally for your children because of their differing needs; however, all children, regardless of ability, should be held to the same standards in the family.
-If your typically developing child must make her bed in the morning, so must your child with autism.
-If your typically developing child must wait her turn to speak when someone else is talking, so must your child with autism.
+If your typically developing child must make their bed in the morning, so must your child with autism.
+If your typically developing child must wait their turn to speak when someone else is talking, so must your child with autism.
 This may be frustrating initially; however, behavioral therapists can help you create a routine that will benefit both children.
 By maintaining consistent rules, your child with autism will develop better behavior and social skills and your typically developing child will be less likely to feel resentment or jealousy.

 Foster Peer Support